Diagnostics

 What is the most common check engine code on a Toyota Camry?

 P0420 (catalyst efficiency below threshold) is the most common code across all Camry generations, particularly on 2.4L and 2.5L four-cylinder models.
-It often points to an aging catalytic converter or a failing oxygen sensor.
+It often points to an aging catalytic converter or a failing oxygen sensor — not always the converter itself.

 Can I drive my Toyota Camry with the check engine light on?

 A steady check engine light on a Camry is usually safe to drive short distances.
-If the light is blinking or flashing, stop driving as soon as safely possible — this indicates an active misfire that can destroy the catalytic converter.
+If the light is blinking or flashing, stop driving as soon as safely possible — this indicates an active misfire that can destroy the catalytic converter in 15-30 minutes of continued driving.

 Why does the P0420 code keep coming back on my Camry?

 P0420 returns when the catalytic converter itself is genuinely failing, or when an upstream oxygen sensor is providing incorrect readings.
-Clearing the code without replacing the faulty component will always result in it returning within one drive cycle.
+Clearing the code without replacing the faulty component will always result in it returning within one drive cycle (typically 100-200 miles of mixed driving).

 Download on the App Store